calaldees/TeachProgramming/teachprogramming/static/docs/unit1-projects.md

 * These are all the projects for the year (180 guided learning hours)
 * Tasks can be attempted in any order (self directed/ownership)
 * Every task maps to theory specification
+* You may use any language for each task
+    * It is recommended that you use a least 2 languages

 Training Tasks (Grade E to D)
 -----------------------------
 1. Ask the user a username and then ask for the password.
-If the username and password are correct give a message and exit.
-Else ask 3 for the correct one 3 times then exit
+If the username and password are correct give a message `approved` and exit.
+After 3 incorrect attempts, print `denied` and exit
 2. Read a list of numbers from a file.
 Print the sum of all the numbers
+3. Create a program that counts from 0 to 30 missing out all numbers devisable by 4
-3. Create a program that reads a line from the user.
+4. Create a program that reads a line from the user.
 If the line starts with `S`.
 Add that line to a text file
-4. Create a program that counts from 0 to 100 missing out all numbers devisable by 4
 5. Ask the user for 5 words.
-Print out a rubbish sentence putting between 10 and 20 random words together
+Print out a rubbish sentence putting between 10 and 20 of these words together
+6. Create a program that takes user input and converts a 12h time e.g. `4:53pm`, `6:00am` into into a 24h time e.g. `16:53`, `06:00`
-6. Read in a phrase from a user.
+7. Read in a phrase from a user.
 If the phrase exists in a file print “Phrase exists”
-7. Read a CSV file.
+8. Read a CSV file.
 Print the highest number
     * example format `5,12,983,43,2,7,11,42`
-8. Fibonacci Sequence: Generate the following sequence under 200. `1,1,2,3,5,8,13,21,etc`.
+9. Fibonacci Sequence: Generate the following sequence under 200. `1,1,2,3,5,8,13,21,etc`
     * Add the previous 2 numbers, e.g. 2+3=5 3+5=8

 Filesize Calculator (E Grade)
 -----------------------------
 TODO
-Display the filesize in bytes of
+Calculate and Display the filesize in bytes of
 * Bitmap Image: width, height, bit's per pixel
 * Sound Sample: bits, channels, frequency, duration
 * Uncompressed Video: image_size, frames per second, duration